Skip to content

 RAG Tools Introduction

-RAGTools is an experimental module that provides a set of utilities for building Retrieval-Augmented Generation (RAG) applications, ie, applications that generate answers by combining knowledge of the underlying AI model with the information from the user's knowledge base.
+RAGTools provides a set of utilities for building Retrieval-Augmented Generation (RAG) applications - applications that generate answers by combining knowledge of the underlying AI model with information from your knowledge base.

-It is designed to be powerful and flexible, allowing you to build RAG applications with minimal effort.
-Extend any step of the pipeline with your own custom code (see the RAG Interface section), or use the provided defaults to get started quickly.
+The examples below showcase the powerful and flexible RAG ecosystem available in Julia.
+You can extend any step of the pipeline with your own custom code, or use the provided defaults to get started quickly.

 Import the module as follows: